lixinW/ship-hats-docs/general-faqs.md

 <details>
   <summary><b>What is a named user?</b></summary><br>

 A named user refers to the license that is bound to a specific user.
-Each named user uses a licence in the subscription quota.
+Each named user uses a license in the subscription quota.
 </details>
 <br>
 <details>